 • Car — available in essentially every DoorDash market

-• Scooter or motorcycle — available in select markets
+• Scooter — available in select markets

 • On-foot — available in a small number of dense urban submarkets